More people needed to take the boat on the Irrawaddy river

 Discovery along the shore of the Irrawaddy

-The next morning, spending my last day in Mandalay, I decide to wander around in the streets along the shore of the Irrawaddy river.
+The next morning, spending my last day in Mandalay, I decide to wander around in the streets along the shore of the Irrawaddy River.
 By accident, near a local market, I discover an open-air workspace where they make Buddha sculptures.
-Handmade skills are still largely present around here.
+Handmade skills are still largely present around here, a craftmanship that has somewhat disappeared over the years in Europe.

 Buddhist myths in a teak wood monastery